Middle School Curriculum

 The objectives of the seventh-grade mathematics course are to build on and develop, through analysis and application, basic skill components of mathematics with an emphasis on interpreting data, understanding number theory, and learning about statistics.
 Fundamentals from algebra, geometry, statistics, number theory, graphing, and probability are used to solve real-world problems.
 Mathematical concepts are used to relate problem-solving skills to the students’ daily lives and interests.
 Computers continue to be used for reviewing multiplication tables, prime numbers, and factors.
 Interactive learning games in the classroom are a part of the program.

-Pre-algebra is offered to students in the seventh grade who have demonstrated advanced mathematical skills and a capacity for understanding more abstract concepts.
+Pre-algebra is offered to students who have demonstrated advanced mathematical skills and a capacity for understanding more abstract concepts.
 The goal of the pre-algebra course is to prepare students for first-year algebra.
 The objectives of the course are to study mathematical operations and analyze equations.
 Topics studied in this course include but are not limited to integers, expressions, solving simple equations, number theory, rational numbers and expressions, ratios and proportions, inequalities, graphing in the coordinate plane, and polynomials.
 Additionally, geometry, statistics, and probability are formally introduced.

-Algebra 1 is offered to qualifying eighth-grade students.
+Algebra 1 is offered to qualifying students.
 In this course, the foundation laid in pre-algebra is expanded to include problems involving systems of equations and inequalities, quadratic equations, right triangles, and work involving polynomials.
 An emphasis is placed on simplifying expressions and solving and graphing different types of equations.
 The students work toward applying their knowledge to solve real-world problems.
 The use of tables, graphs, and algebraic expressions is employed throughout the year.
 Graphing calculators are used to demonstrate and to assist in learning the connection between equations and their graphs.

-Geometry is offered to those eighth-grade students who qualify by having successfully completed a first-year algebra course.
+Geometry is offered to those students who qualify by having successfully completed a first-year algebra course.
 The objectives of this course are to study the relationships and measurements of lines, angles, structures, and solids.
 The studies of polygons, triangle relationships, angles, and three-dimensional geometry are stressed.
-In addition to work in geometry, a review of first-year algebra is included throughout the year to help prepare students for Algebra 2 and trigonometry.
+In addition to work in geometry, a review of first-year algebra is included throughout the year to help prepare students for Algebra 2.
 Algebraic terms are included in geometry problems.
 Other topics covered include, but are not limited to, shapes in motion, measuring in the plane, measuring in space, reasoning and parallel lines, proving triangles congruent, quadrilaterals, similarity, right triangle geometry, and chords, secants, and tangents.

 Many of the topics covered in Algebra 1 are reviewed and expanded upon to broaden the student’s understanding of algebra and its connection to geometry.
 This course covers linear, quadratic, polynomial, logarithmic, rational, and radical functions.
 The use of matrices, the study of conic sections, and probability are also covered.
 Trigonometric functions and graphs complete the course.
 This course covers all the topics generally taught in a high school Algebra 2 class.